spring-cloud-services-samples/animal-rescue/README.md

 #### GitHub Actions

-GitHub Actions run all checks for the `master` branch and all PR requests.
+GitHub Actions run all checks for the `main` branch and all PR requests.
 All workflow configuration can be found in `.github/workflows`.

 #### Concourse